 Now a resident of Santa Fe, New Mexico, Gary Paul performs both as a soloist on acoustic guitar and on bass for other singer songwriters, returning at intervals to his Northeast/Mid-Atlantic stomping grounds.
 He even occasional appears on bass with the EDM group Chill-Factor 5.
 Gary is a member of Folk Alliance International and many of its regional chapters.
 He is a founding member of the SWRFA New Mexico subcommittee.
 He is also the current Western Representative on the Executive Board of Local 1000, the North American Traveling Musicians Union.
 He was featured performer at the SWRFA-Colorado 2012 conference.
 His Sophomore CD, "American Road," was re-leased March 2nd, 2018 on the Storm Canyon Music label, with digital distribution through Electron Farm Records.
 It debuted 38 on the Folk DJ Charts.

-Gary has also finished his first novel, tentatively entitled The Port Edgerton Chronicles, has begun work on a second novel in that series and is also writing a science fiction/fanstasy novel that he hopes to turn into a series.
+Gary has also finished his first novel, The Port Edgerton Chronicles, has begun work on a second novel in that series and is also writing a science fiction/fanstasy novel that he hopes to turn into a series.
+He also posts a monthly essay about his experiences in the music industry entitled, "Road Work: A Memoir of a Life in Music."

 Photo (c)2016 by Barbara Carroll